Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

     comparing algorithms by their performance on a small sample of problems.

+As metamodel-based algorithms are generally developed for black box problems, where characteristics of the problems to be solved are not known a priori, one can measure the efficiency of an algorithm by its ability to provide meaning- ful solutions in a least number of function evaluations [@CrJQ8Xau].

 A set of models is defined that can form a partial or complete hypothesis to describe the problem.
 Also during the increase of the experiments may change the model that best describes the existing